Reinforcement Learning Using Quantum Boltzmann Machines: Preliminaries

-SQA methods are a class of quantum-inspired algorithms that perform discrete optimization by classically simulating the quantum tunnelling phenomena (see \cite[p.
+Simulated quantum annealing (SQA) methods are a class of quantum-inspired algorithms that perform discrete optimization by classically simulating quantum tunnelling phenomena (see \cite[p.
 422]{naturalcomputingalgorithms} for an introduction).
 The algorithm used in this paper is a single spin-flip version of quantum Monte Carlo numerical simulation based on the Suzuki--Trotter formula, and uses the Metropolis acceptance probabilities.
 The SQA algorithm simulates the quantum annealing phenomena of an Ising spin model with a transverse field, that is,

-where $\sigma^z$ and $\sigma^x$ represent the Pauli $z$- and $x$-matrices, respectively, and time $t$ ranges from $0$ to $1$.
+where $\sigma^z$ and $\sigma^x$ represent the Pauli $z$- and $x$-matrices, respectively, the indices $i$ and $j$ range over the sites of the system, and the time $t$ ranges from $0$ to $1$.
 In this quantum evolution, the strength of the transverse field is slowly reduced to zero at finite temperature.
-In our implementations, we have used a linear transverse field schedule for the SQA algorithm as in \cite{martovnak2002quantum} and \cite{1411.5693}.
+In our implementations, we have used a linear transverse field schedule for the SQA algorithm as in \cite{1411.5693} and \cite{martovnak2002quantum}.
 Based on the Suzuki--Trotter formula, the key idea of this algorithm is to approximate the partition function of the Ising model with a transverse field as a partition function of a classical Hamiltonian denoted by $\mathcal H^\eff$, corresponding to a classical Ising model of one dimension higher.
 More precisely,

 where $r$ is the number of replicas, $J^+ = \frac{1}{2\beta} \log \coth \left(\frac{\Gamma\beta}{r}\right)$, and $\sigma_{ik}$ represent spins of the classical system of one dimension higher.